wp-plugins/carousel-without-jetpack/readme.txt

 Want to make your WordPress photo gallery stand out?
 Then use this jQuery Gallery Carousel without Jetpack plugin.

-If you like this plugin, and want to learn more about WordPress, then I suggest that you visit [WPBeginner](http://www.wpbeginner.com "WPBeginner").
-It is one of the largest free WordPress resource site with tons of [WordPress tutorials](http://www.wpbeginner.com/category/wp-tutorials/ "WordPress tutorials"), and I'm proud to say that I created it.
+If you like this plugin, and want to learn more about WordPress, then I suggest that you visit <a href="http://www.wpbeginner.com/" title="WPBeginner - Beginners Guide to WordPress" rel="friend">WPBeginner</a>.
+It is one of the largest free WordPress resource site with tons of <a href="http://www.wpbeginner.com/category/wp-tutorials/" title="Best WordPress tutorials" rel="friend">WordPress Tutorials</a>, and I'm proud to say that I created it.

-If you are not sure how to create a gallery in WordPress, then watch my [free WordPress video tutorials](http://videos.wpbeginner.com "Checkout out WPBeginner's WordPress tutorial videos").
-P.S. these WordPress videos contains a lot more than just a tutorial on how to create galleries.
-It will show you tons of other cool stuff.
-So use it to your advantage.
+If you are not sure how to create a gallery in WordPress, then watch my <a href="http://videos.wpbeginner.com" title="Checkout out WordPress tutorial videos by WPBeginner" rel="friend">free WordPress video tutorials</a>.
+P.S. these WordPress videos contain a lot more than just a tutorial on how to create galleries.
+It will show you tons of other cool stuff, so use it to your advantage.
+You can also subscribe to my <a href="http://youtube.com/wpbeginner">YouTube channel</a>.

-I often get asked what are the [best WordPress plugins](http://www.wpbeginner.com/category/plugins/ "best WordPress plugins")?
+I often get asked what are the <a href="http://www.wpbeginner.com/category/plugins/" title="best WordPress plugins" rel="friend">best WordPress plugins</a>?
 Which plugins should I use on my site?
 What are the must have plugins?
-I have created a blueprint of all the plugins and tools that I'm using.
-[Take a look at plugins I'm using at WPBeginner](http://www.wpbeginner.com/blueprint/ "Take a look at plugins I'm using at WPBeginner")
+I have created a blueprint of all the plugins and tools that I'm using. <a href="http://www.wpbeginner.com/blueprint/" title"Take a look at plugins I am using at WPBeginner" rel="friend">Take a look at plugins I'm using at WPBeginner</a>.

 Gallery Carousel feature was first intorduced for WordPress.com blogs, and now it is available for all WordPress sites.
-So YES you can [switch from WordPress.com to WordPress.org](http://www.wpbeginner.com/wp-tutorials/how-to-properly-move-your-blog-from-wordpress-com-to-wordpress-org/ "switch from WordPress.com to WordPress.org") and still keep the Gallery Carousel functionality by using this plugin.
+So YES you can <a href="http://www.wpbeginner.com/wp-tutorials/how-to-properly-move-your-blog-from-wordpress-com-to-wordpress-org/" title="switch from WordPress.com to WordPress.org" rel="friend">switch from WordPress.com to WordPress.org</a> and still keep the Gallery Carousel functionality by using this plugin.

+P.S. self-hosted WordPress.org does not mean installing WordPress in your personal computer.
+You would need <a href="http://www.wpbeginner.com/wordpress-hosting/" title="Best WordPress Hosting" rel="friend">web hosting</a> for that.
+You can follow my <a href="http://www.wpbeginner.com/how-to-install-wordpress/" title="How to install WordPress" rel="friend">WordPress installation tutorial</a> or request a <a href="http://www.wpbeginner.com/free-wordpress-blog-setup/" title="Free WordPress blog setup" rel="friend">free blog setup</a>.

 If you like this plugin, then please leave a good rating.
-For support just ask the questions here.
+For support just ask the questions here (make sure you <a href="http://www.wpbeginner.com/beginners-guide/how-to-properly-ask-for-wordpress-support-and-get-it/" title="How to ask for WordPress support" rel="friend">ask your questions properly</a> if you want a response).

-Lastly, if you like this plugin then follow WPBeginner on [Twitter](http://twitter.com/wpbeginner "Twitter"), [Facebook](http://facebook.com/wpbeginner "Facebook"), and [Google+](https://plus.google.com/101634180904808003404/ "Google+")
+Lastly, if you like this plugin then follow WPBeginner on <a href="http://twitter.com/wpbeginner" title="Follow WPBeginner on Twitter">Twitter</a>, <a href="http://facebook.com/wpbeginner" title="Follow WPBeginner on Facebook">Facebook</a>, and <a href="https://plus.google.com/101634180904808003404/" title="Join WPBeginner on Google+">Google+</a>.